zokigorgiev83/Coursera-Capstone/README.md

-# ibm-project
+# Coursera_Capstone
-This repositrory is part of a project from the IBM data science professional programme.
+This is the data science capstone project, a part of the IBM data science professional programme.